 Heart disease is the number one killer in America.
 In February 1964, President Johnson proclaimed February to be American Heart Month.
-The Congress passed a resolution that would make every February be designated as Heart Month.
+Congress passed a resolution that would make every February be designated as Heart Month.
 This is a federally designated event that is designed to remind Americans to focus on their heart health, your family’s heart health, and your friend’s heart health.

 Why is February Heart Disease Month?